Implants and Dentures

 How Do I Get Started?

-Dr. Coppin can work with your general dentist to plan the number of implants that will be needed to give you the results you desire.
+Dr. Coppin and Dr. Lane can work with your general dentist to plan the number of implants that will be needed to give you the results you desire.
 Our office will then work with your dentist’s office to complete your treatment and get you enjoying your life with a stable overdenture as quickly as possible!